aashishkoundinya/aashishkoundinya/README.md

 ### Hi there 👋 I am Aashish 😄

-I am still new to Coding but I am a Hungry Learner.
-Right Now i do some simple projects that i find interesting.
+Amateur in coding but very eager to learn.
+Right Now I do some simple projects that I find interesting.
 Love watching F1, and Esports.
 I game way more than I code!!

 🔭 I’m currently an Engineering Student